 CNVC Certified Trainer from Long Beach, California, USA

 Mary teaches Nonviolent Communication and other spiritually-based programs to individuals, couples, families, organizations, and spiritual communities through a wide variety of workshops and retreats.
-Her book Peaceful Living: Daily Meditations for Living with Love, Healing and Compassion offers inspiring practical methods for creating peace in our everyday lives.
+Her book Peaceful Living: Daily Meditations for Living with Love, Healing and Compassion (translated to German and Korean and soon into Chinese (simplified)) offers inspiring practical methods for creating peace in our everyday lives.

 As a pioneer of online NVC training, Mary runs her company in harmony with what she teaches.
 She and NVC Academy co-founder, Mark Schultz, paved the way to NVC online training in 2006 and have been instrumental in alleviating the financial and geographical barriers to learning NVC skills.

 One of her passions is facilitating critical dialogues between people, and she has spent more than 20 years learning a wide variety of effective processes she can draw on in a moment's notice.
 Known for her clear communication style, she is especially skilled in helping individuals within groups put aside their preferences and find ways to collaborate with each other that are in alignment with their values.
 Her ability to cut through the confusion in a group has helped many teams quickly move forward in their desired progress.

 Trainer Tip: Here are four Stages of Emotional Maturity, also known as Stages of Emotional Liberation.
 Be aware of what stage of emotional maturity you are in today.
 And, celebrate it.